 Human sexual response is just a clinical way of describing the things that happen to you while you’re being sexual.

-Human sexual response is usually measured in the body.
+Traditionally human sexual response has been measured in the body.
 Things like increased heart rate, flushed skin, dilation of the pupils, heightened awareness, are all parts of sexual response.
 Sex researchers have traditionally distinguished male sexual response from female sexual response but this has more to do with preconceived ideas about gender than it necessarily has to do with science.
+More recently, sex researchers have begun to consider the subjective experience of response, and instead of only measuring observable differences in the body, they ask people how they feel.

 What is a Human Sexual Response Cycle?Scientists, doctors, and therapists talk about and study the “sexual response cycle” but it’s important to understand that this is an artificial creation imposed by researchers and not something that is universally experienced or agreed upon.